The Diamond as Big as the Ritz: Plot summary

 He immediately hatches a plan, whereby his brother reads to the African-American slaves a fabricated proclamation by General Nathan Bedford Forrest that the South had defeated the North in the American Civil War, thus keeping them in perpetual slavery.
 Washington travels the world selling only a few diamonds at a time, in order to avoid flooding the market, but enough to give him enormous wealth.

 Apart from enslaving people, the Washington family goes to further appalling lengths in order to keep their diamond a secret.
 The founder Fitz-Norman found it necessary to murder his own brother, who was "too fond of drinking" and might have betrayed the secret while drunk.
 Airmen who stray into the area are shot down, captured, and kept in a dungeon.
 People who visit are killed and their parents told that they have succumbed to an illness while staying there.

 John falls in love with Percy's sister, Kismine, who accidentally lets slip that John too will be killed before he is allowed to leave.
 That night, aeroplanes launch an attack on the property, having been informed by an escaped Italian language teacher.
 Percy's father offers a bribe to God, "the greatest diamond in the world", but God, being the Owner of everything, naturally refuses.
 John, Kismine, and Jasmine, another sister, escape while Percy and his mother and father choose to blow up the mountain rather than leave it in the hands of others.
 Penniless, the three survivors are left to ponder their fate.

 Adaptations

-Orson Welles adapted the story into a radio play in 1945 and another version was presented three times on the program Escape between 1947 and 1949.
+The story was adapted as a radio play for the Orson Welles series This Is My Best in 1945, with Welles playing Braddock Washington.
+A different script adaptation was used three times on the radio program Escape between 1947 and 1949.